hunterleebrown/IACompanion/README.md

 IACompanion
 ===========
-THIS is a rewrite of the entire code, for version 3.0
+This is a rewrite of the entire code, for version 3.0

-Still needs to be optimized for iOS 7 and has some layout contraint conflicts I'm still working out.
-When this is all complete, this will be the new master branch and sent to the app store.
+Works and updated for iOS 7 as well.
+Runs pretty well on iOS 6 too.

 Internet Archive iPad Browser